 We conducted a Mean Opinion Score (MOS) survey to assess the perceptual quality of the generated speech, as presented in Table~\ref{tab:mos}.
 15 professional listeners rated samples on a scale from 1 (poor) to 5 (excellent).
 To ensure fair comparison, samples with durations differing from the source speech were manually adjusted to match the original.

-The speed consistency evaluation confirms that our proposed speed adaptation method effectively aligns the speaking speed between source and target speeches, producing translated speech at a pace closely matching the source.
-This implicit synchronization contributes to improve the translation consistency, since it helps the model generate sequences in similar speed to the source when given its duration, minimizing unnecessary pauses and repetitive words.
+The speed consistency evaluation confirms that our proposed speed adaptation method effectively aligns the speaking speed between source and target speech, producing translated speech at a pace closely matching the source.
+This implicit synchronization contributes to improving the translation consistency, since it helps the model generate sequences at a similar speed to the source when given its duration, minimizing unnecessary pauses and repetitive words.
 Notably, significant differences in speech naturalness emerged during the evaluation.
 Baseline samples required manual waveform adjustments, leading to considerable degradation in perceptual quality.
 Conversely, our proposed approach yielded accurate, time-aligned speech outputs, eliminating the need for post-processing adjustments and maintaining high naturalness suitable for dubbing applications.